stanislavstankovic05/CorpTest/README.md

 # CorpTest
 Ring Theory college project.
 It test the nature of rings, and do basic computation operations on elements from that ring.
+It uses OOP concepts.